chitwanchauhan/Speech-Emotion-Recognition/README.md

 📥 **Download it here**:
 🔗 [TESS Dataset on Kaggle](https://www.kaggle.com/datasets/manikantagade/tess-dataset)

-> 📌 Note: Make sure to exvract the dataset and update your local directory path accordingly in the code.
+> 📌 Note: Make sure to extract the dataset and update your local directory path accordingly in the code.

 ---